AdrienChampion/blog/src/tezos/techelson/with_liquidity/external.md

 ### Testing Multi

 Let's now make the transfer work by pretending to be `root`.
-The current solution for this is not very satisfactory, but it will do the job until techelson is more tightly integrated in liquidity.
+The current solution for this is not very satisfactory, but it will do the job until techelson is more tightly integrated in Liquidity.
 The result is [tests/test2.liq], where we add:

 ```ocaml